kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 .. image:: ../../../images/SearchTraits.png
   :alt: Screenshot example for searching traits about teeth

-When the search is complete, the results will be outputted to the console, and you will be returned to the menu.
+When the search is complete, the results will be printed to the console, and you will be returned to the menu.

 Display Ethnicities
 --------------------